Chapter 0.5 – Emerging Issues in Ports and Maritime Shipping

 6. Towards a Multi-scalar Approach of Port Performance

-Port performance is often approached from a port competitiveness and competition angle.
-From this perspective, cargo throughput and vessel traffic remain important output measures.
-However, ports are challenged to develop a multi-scalar approach to port performance by developing indicators in supply chain performance, maritime and inland connectivity, financial performance, customer satisfaction, sustainability, socio-economic significance, port governance, and port resilience.
-There is also a focus on the effectiveness of CSR initiatives and stakeholder relations management or on achieving broad sustainability goals.
+There is also a focus on the effectiveness of stakeholder relations management, as well as on mitigating broad sustainability goals.
 The COVID-19 pandemic has underlined the importance of risk management and resilience in a seaport context characterized by uncertainty and volatility.
-Ports are expected to develop capabilities in port resilience planning and enhance the adaptive capacity of ports, to cope with economic shocks and trends, and with the challenges imposed by climate change.
+Ports are expected to develop capabilities in port resilience planning and enhance the adaptive capacity of ports to cope with economic shocks and trends, and with the challenges imposed by climate change.

-7. The Search for the Right Port Governance
+7. The Evolution of Port Governance

 One of the most remarkable trends in port governance is the shift from managing individual ports to managing multi-port groups or regions.
-Port authority mergers and other far-reaching cooperation schemes are on the rise to respond to mounting market and financial pressures and opportunities and avoid duplication of facilities and unnecessary competition.
-This could trigger regulatory responses as monopolistic and oligopolistic situations could emerge.
+Port authority mergers and other far-reaching cooperation schemes are on the rise to respond to mounting market and financial pressures and opportunities, and avoid duplication of facilities and unnecessary competition.
+This could trigger regulatory responses, as monopolistic and oligopolistic situations could emerge.

 The centrality of port authorities will likely endure.
 Contrary to the skepticism that accompanied the rebalancing of the public-private interface in port governance in the past decades, the search and implementation of port governance models are expected to sustain the core role of port managing entities.
 The same is true for the role of terminal operators, especially given their multinational character, as well as the continuation of vertical integration trends.
 A different balance between port authorities and terminal operators might emerge, yet their interaction will be fundamental for advancing ports.

-Irrespective of the critical and challenging issues that might prevail in the future, there is no reason to expect a homogenous reaction and adjustment of ports.
+Irrespective of the critical and challenging issues that might prevail in the future, there is no reason to expect a homogeneous reaction and adjustment of ports.
 The diversity of ports worldwide will undoubtedly endure, continuing to make ports an industry worth investigating.
+The saying “to know one port is to know one port” remains valid.

 Related Topics